-Reservation Hijack Scam: the travel scam that looks exactly like your real hotel booking
+Reservation Hijack scams: The travel scam that looks like your real hotel booking

 Reservation Hijack scams are a form of targeted phishing where cybercriminals use real hotel booking details to appear legitimate.
-In advanced cases, attackers first compromise hotel systems, gaining access to trusted communication channels to make their scams even more convincing.
+In advanced cases, attackers first compromise hotel systems to access trusted communication channels that make their scams even more convincing.
 Learn how Reservation Hijack scams work and how to stay safer from digital threats when traveling.

 You’re so excited for your trip.
 You book a hotel.
 Everything looks normal.